polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 Contoso is looking for FT to provide the following for their expansion into North America:

-1. Design a hybrid-cloud architecture that is native Azure end-to-end without the need for hosting the application in a Contoso owned datacenter.
+1. Design a hybrid-cloud architecture that is native Azure end-to-end without the need for hosting the application in a Contoso owned, US-based datacenter.

+1. Incorporate into the design high availability and disaster recovery provisions for the customer-facing mortgage application.

-2. The design should ensure that customer data is not stored in the Azure Cloud while also allowing future applications to be easily deployed in Azure with access to custom data regardless of where they are deployed.
+1. Ensure that customer data is not stored in the Azure Cloud while also allowing future applications to be easily deployed in Azure with access to custom data regardless of where they are deployed.

+1. Account for the Contoso's intention to expand its business to Canada and Mexico, including requirements regarding data residency and replication requirements.

+1. Propose management and monitoring approach that would provide consistency in a hybrid environment.

-3. Deploy the application in a secure manner as to allow for the frontend applications to access the backend customer data.
+1. Deploy the application in a secure manner as to allow for the frontend applications to access the backend customer data.

-4. Establish direct connectivity from the new regional headquarters in Dallas to the deployments.
+1. Establish direct connectivity from the new regional headquarters in Dallas to the deployments.
 This will allow communication with existing systems and reporting until the rest of Contoso's services are moved to Azure in the future.

-5. Allow for a consistent application deployment model using Azure ARM templates and CI/CD.
+1. Allow for a consistent application deployment model using Azure ARM templates and CI/CD.

-6. Detail the taxonomy that will be leveraged for the hybrid-cloud including the Resource Providers (RP) This includes tenants, regions, subscriptions, offers, plans, services and quotas.
+1. Detail the taxonomy that will be leveraged for the hybrid-cloud including the Resource Providers (RP) This includes tenants, regions, subscriptions, offers, plans, services and quotas.

-7. Design an integration model that would allow resource access for both Contoso and Fabrikam users.
+1. Design an integration model that would allow resource access for both Contoso and Fabrikam users.

-8. Propose a self-service approach that will allow Contoso and Fabrikam developers provision their own resources from the service catalog offered by infrastructure teams.
+1. Propose a self-service approach that will allow Contoso and Fabrikam developers provision their own resources from the service catalog offered by infrastructure teams.
 The scope of resources available in service catalog must be controlled centrally, with an oversight by designated Contoso and Fabrikam administrators.

-9. Recommend a procedure for delegation of permissions that would not only allow designated Fabrikam IT admins to manage Contoso infrastructure but also account for the need to provide limited access to the Contoso internal audit team.
+1. Recommend a procedure for delegation of permissions that would not only allow designated Fabrikam IT admins to manage Contoso infrastructure but also account for the need to provide limited access to the Contoso internal audit team.

-10. Suggest a methodology that would facilitate implementing corporate standards by automating the process of resource provisioning and configuration.
+1. Suggest a methodology that would facilitate implementing corporate standards by automating the process of resource provisioning and configuration.

-11. Document standard operational tasks such as infrastructure backup and log collection.
+1. Document standard operational tasks such as infrastructure backup and log collection.

 ### Customer objections

 1. The Mortgage SQL DB cannot be hosted in the public cloud.

-2. Contoso staff is already stretched thin, so minimizing patching of systems and day-to-day management is very important.
+1. Contoso staff is already stretched thin, so minimizing patching of systems and day-to-day management is very important.

+1. Having to manage multiple environments is bound to increase administrative overhead.
+Is there really a consistent approch we can use in hybrid scenarios?

+1. We have heard that Azure SQL Database does not support replication with on-premises SQL Server-based databases.
+If so, how can we implement replication of customer data that is not a subject to regulatory restrictions from Canada and Mexico in order to account for our business intelligence requirements?

-3. The developer team acknowledges that the existing application architecture is designed for running on Windows Virtual Machines, but PaaS is the future they envision.
+1. The developer team acknowledges that the existing application architecture is designed for running on Windows Virtual Machines, but PaaS is the future they envision.
 How can they move this application forward?

-4. One of the key reasons Contoso wants to go to the cloud is to take advantage of tools and services for automated deployments and application development.
+1. One of the key reasons Contoso wants to go to the cloud is to take advantage of tools and services for automated deployments and application development.
 Will Azure Stack make it to where we must use two skillsets?

-5. Fabrikam already has its own Azure Active Directory tenant.
+1. Fabrikam already has its own Azure Active Directory tenant.
 Will it be necessary to create duplicate accounts for Fabrikam users?

 ### Infographic for common scenarios